 Touch-up Surgery

 When I thought I had plenty of skin to get the surgery, I booked an appointment at the urology clinic at a local hospital here in Boise.
 I explained the process of foreskin restoration to the urologist, and my feelings about being cut.
 He was very critical of the idea of a v-plasty touch up surgery.
 Without even asking how wide of a wedge I wanted removed he told me that the surgery could create scarring that would lead to phimosis, which would have to be corrected with re-circumcision.
-After only a couple minutes discussing the idea with him, it was very clear that he wasn't willing to give it any serious consideration, since it wasn't a by-the-book procedure that he would already have experience with.
+After only a couple minutes discussing the idea with him, it was very clear that he wasn't willing to give it any serious consideration since it wasn't a procedure that he already had experience with.

 A natural foreskin is very stretchy.
 It can stay covered and taper down to a small diameter when soft, but widen many times larger to retract when hard.
 A circumcised man can grow shaft skin to cover the head like the foreskin used to do, but it isn't the nice stretchy skin that the foreskin was made of.
 I came to the conclusion that removing a wide enough wedge to make it look and act the way I wanted it to while soft would have to also prevent it from retracting while hard.
 So I made sure that I had grown enough skin that it could cover the head when I'm erect without lots of tension.
 Before I went in for surgery, I used my green pen to mark where I wanted the wedge to come from, and how much I thought I wanted removed.
 It wound up being a diamond shape that, at the widest point, was removing almost half the circumference of the new foreskin I had grown.

 It was probably a little bit risky to take as much width as I did.
 Taking too much could be dangerous, because if something goes wrong during the healing process (like an infection or re-opening of the wound), there are limited options for accessing the inside part to fix it.
 And if the wound had to be re-closed, they may have to shave off a bit more, which was almost no longer an option because of how much was taken originally.
 For me, the opening was reduced enough that I couldn't retract my skin at all for about a month after surgery, otherwise it would've put too much tension on the sutures.
-I had to rinse inside it using a syringe with a rubber tip.
+I had to rinse inside it using a rubber tip syringe.

 1 day after surgery